 Yes.
 However, these can be easily minimised by debuting your ingredient of choice in doses.
 “Any ingredient that is effective will often be associated with some irritation and dryness at the beginning,” says Dr Bunting.
 “Aim to introduce it into a simple routine of gentle cleanser, moisturiser and sunscreen and avoid using other actives at the same time so you are only managing one variable.
 If in doubt, seek out an expert to help guide you on product selection and customise a skincare regime for your specific needs.”

-And finally...which products deliver?
+And finally...which retinol products are worth trying?